veeti/manuale/README.md

 # ManuaLE

+**⚠️ This project is deprecated.
+The ACMEv1 API will be shut down soon. ⚠️** Please find an [alternative client](https://letsencrypt.org/docs/client-options/).

 manuale is a fully manual [Let's Encrypt](https://letsencrypt.org)/[ACME](https://github.com/ietf-wg-acme/acme/) client for advanced users.
 It is intended to be used by a human in a manual workflow and contains no automation features whatsoever.

 ## Why?